cooperbrown9/hardhat-uniswap/README.md

 # hardhat-uniswap
 ## _The easiest way to integrate Uniswap into your smart contracts_

 Are you tired of spending hours debugging Uniswap contracts whenever you need to use them in your tests?
 Frustrated with that annoying V3 addLiquidity bytecode issue?
-Wtf is `sqrtPriceX96` ?
+What even is `sqrtPriceX96` ?
 Yeah, we get it.
 That's why we created this package -- to enable the most efficient way to integrate the whole Uniswap suite into your project.

 ## Features
 - Complete V2 and V3 deployments
-- Efficient JS Wrappers around the most used functionality
+- Efficient JS Wrappers around core functionality
-- Automatic conversions from `Number` -> `BigNumber`
+- pass in either number or BigNumbers
+- Automatic approvals - Test ERC20s created will approve all necessary contracts upon deployment
+- Eliminate hours of setup for test environments, deploy all necessary contracts for either v2 or v3 with one function!
 - TypeScript
-- Best of all, all the annoying deployment issues are already figured out
 - Default (but overridable) behind-the-scenes handling of difficult Uniswap concepts (ticks, LP fees, LP conversions, etc)

 ## Installation
+npm
 ```sh
 $ npm install hardhat-uniswap
 ```
-or of course
+yarn
 ```ssh
 $ yarn add hardhat-uniswap
 ```
 then import it to your `hardhat.config.ts`

-## Usage
-`hardhat-uniswap` extends the HardhatRunTimeEnvironment.
-Therefore, you can access the package through `hre.UniswapV2Deployer` or `hre.UniswapV3Deployer`, whichever version of Uniswap you are using.
-You can use it in your deploy scripts and in your tests.
-UniswapV2Deployer uses the `singleton` pattern to create many of its contracts, which allows the package to manage the Uniswap state for you.
-You can do functions like
 ```js
 import { HardhatUserConfig } from "hardhat/config";
 import "hardhat-uniswap";